tassinarilucas08/Java/README.md

 # TassiJava

-Nesse repositório trarei todas as atualizações dos meus estudos de java
+Este repositório vai reunir todas as atualizações dos meus estudos de Java.

-Todos os códigos terão suas versões em português e em inglês.
-Será uma forma também de testar novos vocabulários para evolução do meu inglês
+Cada código terá versões em português e inglês, uma forma de praticar o idioma enquanto evoluo no Java.

-Sempre apresentei muita dificuldade com Java
+Sempre tive muita dificuldade com Java, mas começo aqui, em 18/06/2025, com uma vontade enorme de dominar essa linguagem.

-Começo aqui 18/06/2025 com um desejo muito grande de aprender a linguagem

-Se um dia essa pasta estiver cheia, é bom lembrar que começou com apenas um olá mundo.
+Se um dia essa pasta estiver cheia, será legal lembrar que tudo começou com um simples "Olá Mundo".

+---

 # TassiJavaInEnglish

-This repository I will push every my updates in my java studies
+This repository will hold all my updates on Java learning progress.

-All codes will have versions in portuguese and english.
-It will be a way to practice new grammars for my evolution in english.
+All code will come in both Portuguese and English versions—a way to practice new vocabulary and improve my English while mastering Java.

-I've always had difficulty with Java

-I start here on 06/18/2025 with a great desire to learn this programming language
+I've always struggled with Java, but here I start on 06/18/2025 with a strong determination to conquer this language.

-If one day this folder becomes full, it's good to remember that one day it started with just a hello world.
+If one day this folder becomes full, it'll be great to remember it all started with a simple "Hello World".